Menu

 The Neuro Response Nurse: An Innovative Approach to Supporting the Rural Level 1 Academic Medical & Comprehensive Stroke Center

-9:40 – 10:10 am CDT (0.5 CE contact hour)
+9:40 – 10:10 am CDT (0.5 CE contact hours)

-Shawna-Markie S. Malynowski, RN;
+Shawna-Markie S. Malynowski, RN

-Serphore Thomas-Mathurin, MSN; Bridgette Normandin, BSN, RN
+Bridgette Normandin, BSN RN

 As a designated Comprehensive Stroke Center, we are required to provide access to advanced clinical procedures, clinically competent care, and robust care coordination across the continuum.
 Stroke patients have a unique set of neurological needs that must be addressed swiftly with adequately trained individuals, because as we know, Time is Brain.